zeynabmvs/world-ranks/README.md

 # World Rank Project

-This project is a solution to the "World Rank" challenge on the [DevChallenges](https://devchallenges.io/).
-It is a web application that displays a list of countries along with their rankings and other details. it has the ability to filter and sort countries.
+World Ranks is a web application that displays a list of countries along with their rankings, population, area, and other details.
+This project is a solution to the "World Rank" challenge on [DevChallenges](https://devchallenges.io/).
+It features the ability to filter and sort countries, providing users with an interactive and intuitive way to explore global statistics.
+Built with HTML, CSS, and JavaScript, World Ranks showcases clean design and responsive functionality.

 Challenge Link: https://devchallenges.io/challenge/country-page